owennewo/SimpleCAN/README.md

-# SimpleCAN
+# SimpleCAN (for STM32DUINO)

 This is a wrapper for using CAN bus on stm32f4XX chips (tested on stm32f405) but as it uses HAL_CAN it may work on other stm32 chips.
+It is meant for Arduino framework.

 You can transmit and receive CAN message.
 For receive it is possible to poll (i.e. call can.receive in loop()) or use interrupts which require can.subscribe(callback).